TIBCOSoftware/flogo/docs/content/flogo-cli/flogo-cli.md

 *Create a flogo application project from an existing flogo application descriptor.*

 	flogo create -f myapp.json

+*Create a flogo application project using your own vendor directory.*

+	flogo create -vendor /path/to/my/vendor

+Important, when using -vendor option use 'flogo ensure -no-vendor' when updating dependencies to not override your imported vendor folder.

+*Create a flogo application project specifying constraints for your libraries.*

+	flogo create -flv github.com/TIBCOSoftware/flogo-lib@0.0.0,github.com/TIBCOSoftware/flogo-contrib@0.0.0

+Note: pass a comma separated value of libraries and dependencies (you can also use branches and tags)

 ### install
 This command is used to install a contribution to your project.